Independent Art Fair

-The Independent Art Fair was established in New York City in 2010 by gallerist Elizabeth Dee as a means of challenging the typical format of art fairs.
-It is typically held during Armory Week in March, and more than one third of its exhibitors come from outside the United States.
+The Independent Art Fair was established in New York City in 2009 by gallerist Elizabeth Dee and a consortium of galleries and curators as a means of challenging the typical format of art fairs.

 The fair has been held in venues across the city, including Spring Studios in 2019.

-The 2021 edition will mark the reopening of the Battery Maritime Building in Lower Manhattan.
+The 2021 edition marked the reopening of the Battery Maritime Building in Lower Manhattan.
+Through 2020 it was typically held during Armory Week in March before shifting to coincide with NYC Art Week in May.

+The 2026 fair took place at Pier 36 on the East River and featured Comme des Garçons designer and founder Rei Kawakubo's first NYC solo exhibition.